 December

-Hurricane season is now officially over, but December is the wettest month of the year, so you’ll still see a fair amount of precipitation.
-Approximately 82mm falling over 15 days is the monthly average.
-In other words, you can expect about a 50/50 divide between rainy and sunny days.
+Hurricane season is now officially over, but December is the wettest month of the year, so we still see a fair amount of precipitation.
+Approximately 82mm falls over 15 days is the monthly average.
+In other words, we can expect about a 50/50 divide between rainy and sunny days.

 What about the temperatures?
 Well, it stays nice and warm in Honolulu in December, hovering around 81°F (27°C) during peak daylight and staying around the 68°F (20°C) mark through the evening.

-A Honolulu vacation in December can certainly be comfortable if a couple of rainy days spent at indoor attractions don’t bother you.
+We believe a Honolulu vacation in December can certainly be comfortable—if a couple of rainy days spent at indoor attractions don’t bother you.
 Just keep in mind that you’ll be dealing with larger crowds and higher costs.